dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

 ### Configure Amazon S3 Credentials

-To backup to Amazon S3, the Alpha must have the following AWS credentials set via environment variables:
+To backup to Amazon S3, the Alpha server must have the following AWS credentials set via environment variables:

  Environment Variable                        | Description